rukpat/PDFPasswordRemover/README.md

 ### Usage

 **Right-Click:** Right-click on a folder containing PDF files in Windows Explorer.

 **Select:** Choose "Remove PDF Passwords from the context menu.

 **Enter Password:** Enter the password to decrypt the PDFs.

-## The Code
+## How to compile the source code
-The functional code is only in two places: the [Program.cs](Program.cs) file and the registry keys.
+The core working functionality is only in the [Program.cs](Program.cs) file and the registry keys.

-Rest of the files are for
+Rest of the files are for:
-- Visual Studio Code
+- Visual Studio Code IDE and build
-- Git integration
+- Github integration
-- [Inno Setup] to create the installer (see  [https://jrsoftware.org/isinfo.php](https://jrsoftware.org/isinfo.php) for more details
+- [Inno Setup](https://jrsoftware.org/isinfo.php) to create the installer (see  [https://jrsoftware.org/isinfo.php](https://jrsoftware.org/isinfo.php) for more details)

-If you are familar with the setup you compile the code as follows:
+If you are familar with the above you can compile the code as follows:
 1. In Visual Studio Code open the project folder as  `And folder to Workspace..` or `Open Folder...`
 2. Press: `Ctrl + Shift + P`
 3. Select `Task: Run Task`
 4. Select `Inno Setup: Compile Script`
-This should build the code and compile the Installer `PDFPasswordRemoverWinInstaller.exe` in the `.\Installer\Winx64Installer\` folder.
+This should start to build the code and the Installer and guide you to any missing dependency (e.g. **PDFsharpCore Library:**)

+Installer `PDFPasswordRemoverWinInstaller.exe` file is created in the `.\Installer\Winx64Installer\` folder it all works.

 > [!TIP]
 > Use your favourite GenAI to debug through the errors.

+## WARNING: Use the code with caution.

 > [!IMPORTANT]
-> ## WARNING: Use the code with caution.
->
 > **Disclaimer**

 > - This tool is intended for legal use only.
 Use it responsibly and respect copyright laws.
 > - The author is not responsible for any misuse or damage caused by this software.
 >
 > **Contributing**

 > Contributions are welcome!
 Please feel free to submit bug reports, feature requests, or p= ull requests.
 >
 > **License**

 > This project is licensed under the MIT License.
 See the LICENSE file for details.